Usage

 status values via

-Once registered, the camera will send a push notification when the relevant setting / status changes.
-These responses will then be sent to the registered callback for handling.
+Once executed, the camera will send a push notification when the relevant setting / status changes.

-Here is an example of registering for and receiving FOV updates:
+Here is an example of registering for and receiving FPS updates:

 async with WirelessGoPro() as gopro: